warpdotgreen/cli/README.md

-# XCH-Eth Portal & Bidge
+# XCH-Eth Portal & Bridge
 ### (and the other way around)

 A Proof-of-Authority based cross-chain messaging protocol - a portal.